Religion in Paraguay: Buddhism

 When Brazil decided to halt Japanese immigration in the 1930s, a Japanese land company built an agricultural settlement southeast of Asunción.
 Two more colonies near Encarnación followed in the 1950s; many Japanese settlers came from neighboring Bolivia.
 These immigrants brought Buddhism with them.
 Until the 1960s most retained their Buddhist faith, but since then many have converted to Christianity.
-Today there are roughly 2,000 practicing Buddhists.
+In 2020, about 0.23% of the population were Buddhists.

 Judaism

 The first synagogue in Paraguay was established in 1917 by Sephardic Jews who had emigrated from Palestine, Turkey and Greece; though there had previously been some isolated Jewish settlers from Europe.

-Ashkenazi Jews from the Ukraine and Poland founded the Unión Hebraica in the 1920s, while in the 1930s between 15,000 and 20,000 refugees from Germany, Austria and Czechoslovakia fled to Paraguay to escape the holocaust.
+Ashkenazi Jews from Ukraine and Poland founded the Unión Hebraica in the 1920s, while in the 1930s between 15,000 and 20,000 refugees from Germany, Austria and Czechoslovakia fled to Paraguay to escape the holocaust.
 Many of these later moved on to Argentina, Uruguay and Brazil.
 Those who remained were later joined by immigrants who were mostly survivors of the concentration camps.

 Today, the Jewish community has around a 1000 members who live mainly in Asunción.
 There is a Jewish school Escuela Integral Estado de Israel.
 Asunción has three synagogues: Ashkenazi, Sephardi and Chabad and a Jewish museum.